oglimmer/fulgens/README.md

 software.COMPONENT\_NAME.Mvn.BuildDependencies.apt | array of string | apt package to install for docker based builds software.COMPONENT\_NAME.Mvn.BuildDependencies.npm | array of string | npm package to install for docker based builds.
 Make sure you have added node, nodejs or npm to the apt dependencies when using a npm package software.COMPONENT\_NAME.Param | object | Optional.
-Defines a script switch / parameter to make this software component optinal software.COMPONENT\_NAME.Param.char | string with size 1 | character to use for this script parameter.
-Must not use h,s,c,k,t software.COMPONENT\_NAME.Param.var | string | Shell variable name to set to YES if the parameter was given to the script software.COMPONENT\_NAME.Param.desc | string | A description for the help section of the script software.COMPONENT\_NAME.Artifact | string | Defines a file name.
+Defines a script switch / parameter to make this software component optinal software.COMPONENT\_NAME.Param.Char | string with size 1 | character to use for this script parameter.
+Must not use h,s,c,k,t software.COMPONENT\_NAME.Param.VariableName | string | Shell variable name to set to YES if the parameter was given to the script software.COMPONENT\_NAME.Param.Description | string | A description for the help section of the script software.COMPONENT\_NAME.Artifact | string | Defines a file name.
 For web projects this is usually a war file. software.COMPONENT\_NAME.BeforeBuild | string | Optional.
 Bash code to execute before the build is performed software.COMPONENT\_NAME.AfterBuild | string | Optional.
 Bash code to execute after the build is performed